 - You spend the first half of Silent Hill 4 exploring four different areas, all infested with enemies you can only stun, not kill, and it's just the right level of challenging and compelling.
 The second act is a big Escort Mission where you have to protect the injured Eileen from the unkillable enemies and are told to explore the same four areas all over again, and you are suddenly trapped in Gamer Hell.
 The more she gets damaged, the less time you have to save her during the final battle.
 The final area and ending(s) are worth the slog, but barely.
-Whether it was deadline crunch or Team Silent's admitted fatigue with the series, the game is often considered the weakest link of the original four games for good reason.
+Whether it was deadline crunch or Team Silent's admitted fatigue with the series, this sequence is considered a dark, dark stain on what was otherwise an excellent game.

 - For the most part, Outlast is a terrifying chase and evasion game up against unkillable enemies in the dark, so conserving resources such as batteries and making a note of spaces to hide or escape routes is very important.
 In the last level, however, the setting is just an Abandoned Laboratory, which is completely well-lit, and pretty much entirely devoid of enemies, except for one who is invisible and cannot be hidden from.
 Since the building is so linear, there's nowhere to go if you hear the Scare Chord except "run forward and he'll probably give up", which he does.
 Also, since the last exposition is delivered by a very soft spoken old man from far away, so it's easy to miss key dialogue, and have the end sequence be totally meaningless.